Abdoulaye Bathily

 Abdoulaye Bathily (born 1947) is a Senegalese politician and diplomat.
 Bathily, the long-time Secretary-General of the Democratic League/Movement for the Labour Party (LD/MPT), served in the government of Senegal as Minister of the Environment from 1993 to 1998 and as Minister of Energy from 2000 to 2001.
 Later, he worked as a diplomat for the United Nations, and since 2014 he has been Special Representative of the United Nations Secretary-General for Central Africa.

-Biography

-Early life
+Early life and education

 Bathily was born in Tiyabu in Bakel Department.

-Education

-Bathily holds a PhD from the University of Birmingham and Doctor of State from University Cheikh Anta Diop.
+He holds a PhD from the University of Birmingham and Doctor of State from University Cheikh Anta Diop.
 He has written and published multiple works on African history and politics, including Mai 68 à Dakar la révolte universitaire et la Démocratie in 1992 and The Military and Militarism in Africa (co-edited with Eboe Hutchful) in 1998.